-Opportunities exist to explore the Connecticut River Green-Blue Way project which aims to establish a mixed-use recreational and tourism corridor on Route 154.
+Opportunities exist to explore trail and river access along the Connecticut River and Route 154 corridor.
 Higganum Center could be promoted as an outdoor recreation center with links to Cockaponsett State Forest, the Valley Railroad, the New England Scenic Trail and Swan Hill, and the Higganum Reservoir.